cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/assurance_events.md

   Returns the list of events discovered by Catalyst Center, determined by the complex filters.
 Please refer to the 'API Support Documentation' section to understand which fields are supported.
-For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center- api-specs/blob/main/Assurance/CECatCenter_Org-AssuranceEvents-1.0.0-resolved.yamlAPI to fetch the details of an assurance event using event 'id'.
+For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center- api-specs/blob/main/Assurance/CECatCenter_Org-AssuranceEvents-1.0.0-resolved.yamlAPI to fetch the details of an assurance event using event id.
 For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api- specs/blob/main/Assurance/CECatCenter_Org-AssuranceEvents-1.0.0-resolved.yaml
 ---